jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 This is sometimes needed for CSS-selection or animations.

 ::: info
-The `className` function you have already encountered is also just a way to set a common attribute on a tag - although it works internally a bit different and offers more convenience variants due to its overall importance.
+The `className` function you have already encountered is just another way to set a common attribute on a tag.
+Internally, it offers more convenience variants and works a bit differently, due to its overall importance.
 :::

 To set a value for a custom (data-) attribute, use the `attr()`-function.
 It works for static and dynamic (from